Appian (NASDAQ:APPN) Releases Q2 2022 Earnings Guidance

-Appian (NASDAQ:APPN – Get Rating) last released its earnings results on Thursday, May 5th.
-The company reported ($0.06) EPS for the quarter, topping the consensus estimate of ($0.13) by $0.07.
-Appian had a negative return on equity of 28.02% and a negative net margin of 24.88%.
-The firm had revenue of $114.27 million during the quarter, compared to analysts’ expectations of $107.19 million.
-During the same period in the previous year, the firm posted ($0.17) EPS.
-Appian’s revenue for the quarter was up 28.6% on a year-over-year basis.
-Research analysts forecast that Appian will post -1.04 earnings per share for the current fiscal year.
+Appian (NASDAQ:APPN – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
+The company reported ($0.06) EPS for the quarter, beating the consensus estimate of ($0.13) by $0.07.
+Appian had a negative net margin of 24.88% and a negative return on equity of 28.38%.
+The firm had revenue of $114.27 million during the quarter, compared to the consensus estimate of $107.19 million.
+During the same period last year, the firm earned ($0.17) EPS.
+The business’s quarterly revenue was up 28.6% compared to the same quarter last year.
+As a group, sell-side analysts forecast that Appian will post -1.04 earnings per share for the current fiscal year.

-In other Appian news, CFO Mark Matheos sold 4,981 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was sold at an average price of $57.13, for a total transaction of $284,564.53.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, major shareholder Abdiel Capital Management, Llc purchased 1,000 shares of the stock in a transaction that occurred on Friday, March 18th.
-The stock was purchased at an average price of $59.00 per share, for a total transaction of $59,000.00.
-The disclosure for this purchase can be found here.
-Over the last three months, insiders bought 736,462 shares of company stock valued at $36,001,657 and sold 16,082 shares valued at $908,684.
-43.90% of the stock is currently owned by insiders.
+In other news, major shareholder Abdiel Capital Management, Llc bought 250,000 shares of the company’s stock in a transaction dated Friday, May 6th.
+The shares were purchased at an average price of $46.26 per share, for a total transaction of $11,565,000.00.
+Following the completion of the purchase, the insider now owns 6,600,034 shares in the company, valued at approximately $305,317,572.84.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Pavel Zamudio-Ramirez sold 2,165 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
+The stock was sold at an average price of $54.62, for a total transaction of $118,252.30.
+Following the completion of the transaction, the insider now owns 8,225 shares in the company, valued at approximately $449,249.50.
+The disclosure for this sale can be found here.
+In the last three months, insiders have purchased 826,428 shares of company stock worth $40,549,885 and have sold 16,082 shares worth $908,684.
+Insiders own 43.90% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the business.
-Penserra Capital Management LLC grew its stake in Appian by 60.3% in the fourth quarter.
-Penserra Capital Management LLC now owns 1,212 shares of the company’s stock worth $79,000 after purchasing an additional 456 shares in the last quarter.
-Point72 Hong Kong Ltd bought a new stake in Appian during the first quarter worth approximately $109,000.
-PNC Financial Services Group Inc. raised its holdings in Appian by 13.7% during the first quarter.
-PNC Financial Services Group Inc. now owns 2,527 shares of the company’s stock worth $153,000 after purchasing an additional 305 shares in the last quarter.
-Federated Hermes Inc. acquired a new position in Appian in the first quarter worth approximately $199,000.
-Finally, Canada Pension Plan Investment Board acquired a new position in Appian in the first quarter worth approximately $230,000.
-80.47% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently made changes to their positions in APPN.
+Morgan Stanley increased its holdings in Appian by 23.2% during the second quarter.
+Morgan Stanley now owns 595,919 shares of the company’s stock valued at $82,087,000 after buying an additional 112,399 shares during the last quarter.
+Bank of New York Mellon Corp increased its stake in shares of Appian by 6.1% in the third quarter.
+Bank of New York Mellon Corp now owns 156,432 shares of the company’s stock worth $14,472,000 after purchasing an additional 8,925 shares in the last quarter.
+Flagship Harbor Advisors LLC increased its stake in shares of Appian by 3.5% in the fourth quarter.
+Flagship Harbor Advisors LLC now owns 6,755 shares of the company’s stock worth $440,000 after purchasing an additional 229 shares in the last quarter.
+JPMorgan Chase & Co. increased its stake in shares of Appian by 2.7% in the fourth quarter.
+JPMorgan Chase & Co. now owns 45,012 shares of the company’s stock worth $2,934,000 after purchasing an additional 1,163 shares in the last quarter.
+Finally, Barclays PLC increased its stake in shares of Appian by 80.4% in the fourth quarter.
+Barclays PLC now owns 109,921 shares of the company’s stock worth $7,167,000 after purchasing an additional 48,983 shares in the last quarter.
+80.47% of the stock is owned by institutional investors and hedge funds.

 Appian Corporation provides low-code automation platform in the United States and internationally.
 The company's platform automates the creation of forms, workflows, data structures, reports, user interfaces, and other software elements that are needed to be manually coded.
 The company also offers professional and customer support services.